fanduel-oss/refract/docs/usage/observing-react.md

 > This document focuses on React, but the same applies to Inferno and Preact

 > A Refract hook is available in version 2.3.0-alpha.0.
 API is similar except functions cannot be observed.
-For more detail, see [createRefractHook API](../api/createRefractHook.md)
+For more detail, see [useRefract API](../api/useRefract.md)

 Refract exposes an object called `component` as your `aperture`'s second argument, which allows you to cause side-effects in response to changes within your React app.